India bans export of key malaria drug amid coronavirus outbreak

 Hydroxychloroquine, a malaria drug, is among the medications that are being tested, as a potential treatment for patients with the disease.
 Earlier this week, the American Society of Health-System Pharmacists (ASHP), which maintains a list of drug shortages, said hydroxychloroquine was in shortage.

+The ban comes after India, the world’s largest supplier of generic drugs, this month restricted the export of 26 pharmaceutical ingredients and the medicines made from them, including Paracetamol, a common pain reliever also sold as acetaminophen, as the coronavirus outbreak plays havoc with supply chains.
+Some of those restrictions have since been relaxed.

+For an interactive graphic tracking global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser.

-Reporting by Neha Dasgupta; Writing by Euan Rocha; Editing by Muralikumar Anantharaman
+Reporting by Neha Dasgupta; Editing by Euan Rocha and Edwina Gibbs